10 Blogging Mistakes Most Bloggers Make

 Then I couldn’t even find a working replacement.
 The context was lost completely.

-Display ads are dead but many bloggers still use them in the hope to aka some “money online”.
-The sad truth is that these ads rather ostracize.
+Aggressive ads are dead but many bloggers still use them in the hope to “make money online”.

 Nobody clicks banners due to the widely spread banner blindness and proliferation of ad blocking.